FabriceSalvaire/Pyterate/doc/sphinx/source/overview.rst

 .. a tool for automatic generation of Sphinx sources using the autodoc extension.

-How is AutoSphinx licensed ?
+How is Pyterate licensed ?
 ----------------------------

-AutoSphinx is licensed under the `GPLv3 <https://www.gnu.org/licenses/quick-guide-gplv3.en.html>`_.
+Pyterate is licensed under the `GPLv3 <https://www.gnu.org/licenses/quick-guide-gplv3.en.html>`_.

-Going further with AutoSphinx
+Going further with Pyterate
 -----------------------------

-The best way to know what you can do with AutoSphinx, and to learn it, is to look at the examples:
+The best way to know what you can do with Pyterate, and to learn it, is to look at the examples:

  * :ref:`Examples <examples-page>`
- * :ref:`AutoSphinx Reference Manual <reference-manual-page>`
+ * :ref:`Pyterate Reference Manual <reference-manual-page>`

 .. * :ref:`Bibliography <bibliography-page>`